top of page

 For instance, here’s a screen flow of making a reservation on conference rooms.

-Since there are other staff members other than Ravi, the hotel is committed to ensuring smooth tracking and contact tracing.
+1. Since there are other staff members other than Ravi, the hotel is committed to ensuring smooth tracking and contact tracing.

-Smart I cards with a proximity sensor will be given to each employee that will have the ability to log an entry if someone has been close to the other for more than 30 seconds.
-The same entry will be time-stamped and saved on an external cloud.
+2. Smart ID cards with a proximity sensor will be given to each employee, who will have the ability to log an entry if someone has been near them for more than 30 seconds.

 It’s now time for the couple to check out and leave.